wayke-se/wayke-in-location/README.md

 # Wayke Valuation

+Check if client is inside the circle given a `latitude`, `longitude` and `max distance`.
+Uses the `Geolocation API`.

-This project creates a stand alone javascript bundle with the Wayke Valuation which can be directly referenced from HTML - without manually building the component from source.
+This project creates a stand alone javascript bundle with the Wayke In Location which can be directly referenced from HTML - without manually building the component from source.

 ## Usage 1: Auto